-Kasha Varnishkes is a traditional Jewish dish made with toasted buckwheat groats and egg noodles.
-Originating from Eastern Europe, it is appreciated for its rustic and nutritious flavor.
+Kasha Varnishkes is a traditional Jewish dish made with toasted buckwheat and egg tagliolini.
+Originating in Eastern Europe, it is appreciated for its rustic, nourishing flavor.

-Beat the egg with the toasted groats and a pinch of salt
+Beat the egg with the toasted flakes and a pinch of salt

-Pour the mixture into a pan and cook, stirring often, for a few minutes
+Pour the mixture into a pan and cook it, stirring often, for a few minutes

-Bring the broth to a boil and slowly add the egg and groats mixture, add 30 g of margarine, cover, lower the heat, and simmer for 20 minutes
+Bring the broth to a boil and slowly add the egg and flakes mixture; add 30 g of margarine, cover, reduce the heat and simmer for 20 minutes

-In a bowl, mix the broth, onion, and pasta and serve
+In a large bowl combine the broth, onion and pasta and serve

 Pan